 A colonoscopy is recommended every five years for people with a significant family history, which includes at least one of the following:

 - One first-degree relative (mother, father, sister, brother, daughter or son) with colon cancer diagnosed under the age of 60; or

 - Two or more first-degree relatives with colon cancer diagnosed at any age; or

 - A personal history of adenomas

 If screening is right for you, you will be enrolled in the provincial Colon Screening Program when you pick up your FIT at a lab or when your doctor refers you for a colonoscopy.

-The program will refer you to Fraser Health for necessary follow-up or recall you at the appropriate time.
+The program will refer you to Fraser Health for follow-up at the appropriate time.
 It will also keep track of your screening progress and remind you when it is time to test again.

-If you have a personal history of colon cancer, ulcerative colitis or Crohn’s disease, you should continue to obtain care through your specialist or doctor.
+If you have a personal history of colon cancer, ulcerative colitis or Crohn’s disease, you should continue to get care through your specialist or doctor.